fredwu/datamappify/README.md

 - __Repository__ is responsible for data retrieval and persistence, e.g. `find`, `save` and `destroy`, etc.
 - __Data__ as the name suggests, holds your model data.
 It contains ORM objects (ActiveRecord and Sequel, etc).

+Below is a high level and somewhat simplified overview of Datamappify's architecture.

 ![](ERD.png)

 Note: Datamappify is NOT affiliated with the [Datamapper](https://github.com/datamapper/) project.